-BCWS South Island Fire Zone staff communicated that the majority of past wildfire activity within the AOI was human caused and ignitions often occur in the fall after the fire bans have been lifted.
-BCWS staff reported that slash accumulations following industrial logging tend to be an issue when smaller companies are in operation, whereas larger logging companies have higher rates of compliance with fuel hazard abatement requirements.
-With regard to the general public, the BCWS has found that fire bans are effective in the CVRD and compliance with fire restrictions is high.
+BCWS South Island Fire Zone staff communicated that the majority of past wildfire activity within the AOI was human-caused and ignitions often occur in the fall after fire bans have been lifted.
+BCWS staff reported that slash accumulations following industrial logging tend to be an issue when smaller companies are operating, whereas there are generally higher rates of compliance with fuel hazard abatement requirements with larger logging companies.
+In terms of the general public, the BCWS has found that fire bans are very effective in the CVRD and compliance with fire use restrictions is high.

-Based on the BCWS historical wildfire dataset, the four largest fires that burned within and adjacent to the CVRD North Zone AOI occurred between 1923 and 1925, burning a combined area of approximately 3,803 ha.
-The most significant fires that occurred in more recent years were in 2015 and 2016 in the North Oyster area, burning 17 ha in total.
-In 2015, a 400 ha fire burned 44 km southwest of the AOI near Port Renfrew's Lizard Lake.
-This fire burned for several weeks and resulted in the closure of the Pacific Circle Highway, which connects Port Renfrew with Lake Cowichan.
-In early August of 2018, 34 new fires were ignited on Vancouver Island, primarily due to lightning events.8 Several of the fires in northern Vancouver Island and near Nanaimo Lakes resulted in evacuation alerts and orders.
-The 2015 Lizard Lake and 2018 Vancouver Island wildfires, in combination with the 2016 Fort McMurray fire and Province-wide wildfires in 2017 and 2018, have alerted BCWS to the potential for large, catastrophic wildfires occurring within and in proximity to the present AOI.
+Based on the BCWS historical wildfire dataset, the largest fire to burn within and adjacent to the CVRD Central Zone AOI occurred in 1924 and encompassed an area of over 3,750 ha.
+The most significant fire to occur in recent years was in 2012, was 5.2 ha in size, and occurred north of Paldi and Highway 18.
+Since 1950, fire ignitions have occurred throughout the entire Central Zone AOI; however, the most significant fires have been in the western part of the AOI, between Duncan and Skutz Falls.
+In early August of 2018, 34 new fires were ignited on Vancouver Island, primarily due to lightning events.6 Several of the fires in northern Vancouver Island and near Nanaimo Lakes resulted in evacuation alerts and orders.
+The Lizard Lake wildfire, and the Vancouver Island wildfires of 2018, in combination with the 2017 and 2018 Province-wide wildfires, have alerted BCWS to the potential for large, catastrophic wildfires occurring within and surrounding the present AOI.

-The BCWS historical ignition dataset demonstrates that the proportion of human-caused fires within the CVRD North Zone AOI is substantially greater than that of the province as whole.
-9 The ignition data show that within the CVRD North Zone AOI, 74% of ignitions since 1950 have been human caused (a conservative estimate not including miscellaneous/undetermined causes), versus the 40% BC provincial average10.
-This statistic may be explained by the lower proportion and occurrence of lightning strikes on Vancouver Island relative to other areas in the province.
-Additionally, high recreational use within many
+The BCWS historical ignition dataset demonstrates that the proportion of human-caused fires within the CVRD Central AOI is substantially greater than that of the province as a whole.7 This ignition data shows that within the CVRD Central AOI, 73% of ignitions since 1950 have been human-caused (a conservative estimate not including miscellaneous or undetermined causes), versus 40% in the province of BC.8 This statistic may be explained by the high recreational use, specifically for camping, and the prevalence of forestry activities, railways, and other industrial activities within the AOI.

-8 BC Wildfire Service, Interactive Map
+6 BC Wildfire Service, Interactive Map

-9 BC Wildfire Service: Fire Incident Locations - Historical
+7 BC Wildfire Service: Fire Incident Locations - Historical

-10 BCWS, 2018
+8 BCWS, 2018